viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }
 ```

-The exception thrown depend on the expected error type.
+The exception thrown depends on the expected error type.
 By default it throws `bad_expected_access<E>`
 (derived from `std::logic_error`) which will contain the stored error.
 In the case of `expected<T, exception_ptr>`, it throws the exception stored in the `exception_ptr`.
 An approach enabling customization of this behavior is presented in the section [Customizing the exception thrown].
 `bad_expected_access<E>` and `bad_optional_access` could inherit both from a `bad_access` exception derived from `logic_error`, but this is not proposed yet.